 How long do you stay in Germany?

-If you are not staying in Germany for the long term, private pension plans are not for you.
-For real estate, you can still manage it even if you do not live in Germany anymore.
+If you are not staying in Germany for the long term, private pension plans may not be for you.
+For real estate, you may still manage it even if you do not live in Germany anymore.
 It may require some organization but it is possible.

 How much tax are you paying now?